 Deidre O'Day, client, Kensington Chelsea & Westminster Memory Service

 RemindMeCare's such a cost effective way to get carers using tablets to get to know service users.

 A. Asimeng-Cann, Manager, Median Road Day Centre

-I have to say RemindMeCare's brilliant - filling the gaps where there's no other software available
+I have to say RemindMeCare is brilliant - filling the gaps where there's no other software available

 I. Bradford, Greenview care home

-Improving person-centred care's at the heart of reaching outstanding care - RemindMeCare assists do just that
+Improving person-centred care's at the heart of reaching outstanding care - the RemindMeCare elderly and dementia care app assists do just that

 Mandy Thorn, Owner Uplands Care home